 Mandy Patinkin's characters in this show and Dead Like Me (2003) have many similar interests.
 They were both shown to be capable and enthusiastic chefs, and have an affinity for art.

 Derek Morgan is from Chicago, Illinois, and has Northwestern University football memorabilia on his office shelves.

 It was the network's decision to cast Damon Gupton for the show.
 Producer Erica Messer had to create the character for him to play.

 The only series in the "Criminal Minds" franchise without an Oscar nominee in the top-billed role.
-Forest Whitaker (Criminal Minds: Suspect Behavior (2011)) won Best Actor for The Last King of Scotland (2006), and Gary Sinise (Criminal Minds: Beyond Borders (2016)) earned a Best Supporting Actor nomination for Forrest Gump (1994).
+Forest Whitaker (Criminal Minds: Suspect Behavior (2011)) won Best Actor for The Last King of Scotland (2006), and Gary Sinise (Criminal Minds: Beyond Borders (2016)) earned a Best Actor in a Supporting Role nomination for Forrest Gump (1994).